WebsiteBaker-modules/anynews/README.md

 		require_once(WB_PATH . '/modules/cwsoft-anynews/droplet/cwsoft-anynews-droplet.php');
 		return $output;

-You can use the Droplet via the following command from your WYSIWYG editor or template file:
+Now you can use the Droplet from your WYSIWYG editor or template file by entering:

 	[[getNewsItems?group_id=1,2&display_mode=4]]

-You can pass over available Anynews configuration parameter in arbitrary order to the Droplet call.
+***Note:*** The Droplet accepts the optional Anynews paramters in any given order.
+Not yet supported by the Droplet is the optional custom_placeholder parameter.

 ## Customize
 The cwsoft-anynews output can be customized to your needs by three methods: